Review: USU Pride Fest — Performing Arts Showcase - Honi Soit

 Closing out the night with a bang was the Sydney University Hip Hop Society (Soul x Press, SXP).
 President Sonja Ison began with a short history of hip hop as a style developed out of the Bronx predominantly by African American people, citing the four major styles as: Graffiti, DJ, MCing and Breaking.

 SXP brought forward five incredible performers each displaying a different style, with equally high levels of mastery and flair.
 Finally, in honour of Pride Fest, a Waacking lesson (a form of street dance with roots in the Los Angeles queer clubs of the 70s disco era) by Kandy DeVillain had the entire Zoom call uncoordinatedly on their feet and doing their best with an unmatched enthusiasm.
-In the chat, Prudence just “wants to be this cool,” and Alex had “joints cracking that probably shouldn’t crack” — for his sake, I’m glad physiotherapy is an essential service.
+In the chat, Prudence just “wants to be this cool,” and Alex had “joints cracking that probably shouldn’t crack” — for their sake, I’m glad physiotherapy is an essential service.

 After a wild two hours of incredible performances — and the most supportive Zoom chat I have ever witnessed — the Showcase was a must-be-at event.
 USU Board Director and event convenor Isla Mowbray told Honi that “At a time when our performing arts community is being hit hard by the lockdown… Last night was a fantastic showcase of Usyd’s performing arts societies and was a wonderful celebration of queer artists.”
 I couldn’t agree with this sentiment more, and I would encourage everyone to look into each of these societies’ online classes and get-togethers, as well as the rest of the USU Pride Fest line-up here.